ospalh/anki-addons/pages/Swiss locale.md

-The main problem this tries to fix is the vast span of inhabitants of the countries and territories of the world (more than seven orders of magnitude if you include the Pitcairn Islands, five if you count only independant states and exclude religious headquarters).
+The main problem this tries to fix is the vast span of inhabitants of the countries and territories of the world (more than seven orders of magnitude if you include the Pitcairn Islands, five if you count only independent states and exclude religious headquarters).
 Basically there is no nice way to display 67 and 1,347,350,000 and have both numbers look good without a little bit of hacking.
 That is even more the case when you use the input answer feature.